 Fit and Design

 The Smartwool Merino Sport Hoodie runs a bit big.
 I’m 5’5″ and weigh 120 pounds and my chest is an A cup.
 I usually wear a women’s small, but in this case I returned it and bought an XS instead.
 The XS fit me better overall but neither size fit perfectly.

 You can expect the Merino Sport Hoodie to shrink a bit once washed.
 I was careful to wash mine with cold water and dry it on low heat as directed, but it’s still a good inch shorter and narrower when I compare it to my new unwashed one.

 Unlike some designs that use raglan sleeves for smoothness under backpack straps, the Smartwool Sport Hoodie has seams atop the shoulder.
-Though I mostly use the Sport Hoodie for bikepacking, I’ve tried it under a backpack and didn’t feel any discomfort from the seams.
+When I wear it for backpacking the seams are not directly under my backpack straps, so they cause no problems for me.

 The armholes on the Ultralight Merino Sport Hoodie are generously cut, which I really appreciate.
 No one enjoys the feeling of fabric bunched up in their underarm, especially in hot weather!
 I’m sure this also helps, along with merino’s natural stink-resistance, to keep the shirt smelling fresher during multi-day adventures.